firepol/migrate-wordpress-to-google-cloud-python-datastore-blog/README.md

 With [Jetbrains DataGrip](https://www.jetbrains.com/datagrip/) import the CSV in the wp_posts table.

-This query was useful to me, to see all my blog posts:
+SQL query to see only blog posts:
 ```
 select * from wp_posts
 where post_status = 'publish'